This page lists the kind of mild hazards you may meet along the way.

 This is not Jurassic Park.
 An electric fence is fed off a car battery and just gives you a slight jolt in the unlikely case that you touch it accidentally.
 Farmers must by law protect and warn the walker.
 If the fence runs over a gate, there is usually an insulated sleeve and a hook.
 The sleeve is perfectly all right to handle: you won't get a shock!

 Some people are hugely worried about cattle, others don't give them a second thought, others hold them in great affection and know all the breeds.
 This site cannot give advice on dealing with cattle and walkers must refer to one of the country code sites.
 These walks do not go out of their way to avoid cattle and we do not usually warn about them.
 Any views or suggestions here are purely from personal experience.
 In any green field there might have been no cattle at all for years and suddenly the farmer decides to put some out to graze for a few days at the time you go walking, so you may be the first to encounter them on any particular walk.
-Young bullocks often crowd you out of curiosity (or expectation of feeding?).
-They stop short and a wave of the stick or clap of the hands will send them off.
+Young bullocks often crowd you out of curiosity (or expectation of feeding?) and they will stop short.

 In 2015, we started to insert notes on cattle in green colour giving details of how often they graze and how to avoid them if desired.
 If you have any reason to be worried, you should be justified in diverting round a field perimeter, or through a different field or, if necessary, on a road.